7abushahla/Arabic-One-DM/README.md

 In addition to processing the basic Arabic letters, our pipeline expands to include their contextual variants along with Arabic and English numerals, punctuation, and special symbols.
 The final output is a pickle file that maps these contextual forms and additional glyphs, ready for integration with the provided One-DM code for accurate, context-aware text rendering.

+## Training Datasets

+We needed to find a dataset of Arabic handwritten words where the writer information and grounf truth about each handwritten word image are available. the KHATT dataset was inaccessible.
+For our task, we aquired the following datasets: IFN/ENIT, AlexU Word, and the words portion of the Arabic handwritten alphabets, words and paragraphs per user (AHAWP) dataset...
+Since Arabic is low-resource in this domain, merging them maximizes handwriting diversity while keeping a large number of writers...Compared to English (IAM, CVL, etc.), Arabic lacks large-scale, high-quality handwriting datasets.....

+The datasets are as follows:
+- IFN/ENIT dataset: contains 937 Tunisian town/village names, each can be composed by one Arabic word or more.
+Arabic digits can be present in the town name. also harakat on occasion.
+The dataset contains a total of 32492 Arabic word images written by a total of 916 writers (accross sets a-b-c-d-e).
+Each word appears at least 3 times in the database. all images were cropped and binarized.